Skip to Content

 In addition to the scenario-based flight training methodology, a special feature of the flight training programme is multi-crew training.
 This is designed to prepare you for functioning as flight crew members in air carrier operations.
 The Airline Bridging Course module at the end of the flight training phase is unique to the Bachelor of Aviation programme.

 Electronic flight bags (EFBs) are now almost standard for every major international air carrier.
-Previously pilots needed to have comprehensive documentation for each flight, carried in the physical EFB.
+Previously pilots needed to have comprehensive documentation for each flight, carried onto the aircraft in bulky paper manuals.
 This has now mostly moved to a digital format.
 As a new Bachelor of Aviation (ATP) student you will be issued with an Apple iPad to be used as your EFB for the duration of your flight training practicum period.

 Finally your cohort (group studying in the same year as you) will be assigned an experienced aviation industry mentor to help guide you through the course and to give you the benefit of their industry experience and knowledge.